graeme-lockley/ilisp/README.md

 [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp) and [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) remind us of Lisp's rich heritage and serve as a deep source of knowledge, understanding and insight.

-Finally Harold Abelson, Gerald Jay Sussman and Julie Sussman's masterpiece [*Structure and Interpretation of Computer Programs*](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) which, in my opinion, every computer programmer, should read at least once.
+Finally Harold Abelson, Gerald Jay Sussman and Julie Sussman's masterpiece [*Structure and Interpretation of Computer Programs*](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) which, in my opinion, every computer programmer should read at least once.